Reviews You Can Rely On

 • Durability (10% weighting)

-Author Ian Nicholson is a professional internationally licensed IFMGA/UIAGM mountain guide who has spent over 2,000 days guiding in the Pacific Northwest, Alaska, the Andes, European Alps, and beyond.
+This review is headed by Ian Nicholson and Ben Applebaum-Bauch, with an update by Craig D'Innocente.
+Ian is a professional internationally licensed IFMGA/UIAGM mountain guide who has spent over 2,000 days guiding in the Pacific Northwest, Alaska, the Andes, the European Alps, and beyond.
 Ian estimates he has worn a rain jacket over 800 days over the last two decades because he guides and lives in the rainy and wet Pacific Northwest.
-He has guided nearly 1,000 clients and helped them select gear for climbing, mountaineering, backpacking, and ski trips.
-In addition to staying up to date on the latest and greatest innovations in weather protection, Ian spent over 20 hours meticulously inspecting and considering over 80 contenders before selecting the best products for our review.
-OutdoorGearLab then bought these products at the same retail outlets available to you and sent them to Ian's house, where he immediately got to work putting each product through its paces.

 Analysis and Test Results

-Our selection involves a wide range of products, from the most stormworthy to the most budget-friendly.
-We also select some of the best models geared for specific applications or with particular attributes, like being the most lightweight and packable or facilitating the greatest freedom of movement.
-Each is evaluated across several important metrics to determine which models are the best overall and which are best for specific applications or specific user types.
+Our selection involves a wide range of products, from budget-friendly to the most stormworthy.
+We also select models that excel at specific applications or have particular attributes — for example, the lightest and most packable or the stretchiest, most mobile jackets.
+Each is evaluated across several important metrics to determine which are the best overall and which are best for specific applications or types of users.

-Of the highest value options on the market today, the Patagonia Torrentshell 3L and REI Co-op XeroDry GTX are two of the best.
+The Arc'teryx Beta LT is both one of the most expensive jackets in the category and also the highest scorer, making it a good value.
+The Patagonia Torrentshell 3L and Helly Hansen Loke are two more high-value options on the market today.
 Both offer great functionality and will keep you dry in most rainy conditions.
-Neither are as high quality as our top-scoring models, but both are roughly half the price of higher-end products without a massive drop in performance.
-They are a little more expensive than the lowest-priced models in our review but provide a significant step up in performance.
+Neither are as high quality as our top-scoring models, but they are roughly half the price of higher-end products without a massive drop in performance.

 Water Resistance